 Canine Influenza Virus CIV

-Like canine influenza, the dog distemper virus is not a part of kennel cough.
-But like influenza in dogs, the early signs of distemper often include a cough and other signs that might be mistaken for kennel cough.
-The weakened immune system that canine distemper induces also gives the organisms involved in kennel cough and other health issues an increased opportunity to prosper.
+Like canine influenza, the dog distemper virus is not a part of the kennel cough complex.
+But like canine influenza, the early signs of distemper often include a cough and other signs that might be mistaken for kennel cough.
+The weakened immune system that canine distemper induces also gives the organisms involved in kennel cough and other health issues an increased opportunity to prosper and cause illness.

 Canine Herpes Virus

 We usually think of the herpes virus of dogs as a cause of sudden death in puppies.
-Read about herpes virus in dogs here.
-Once an adult dog is exposed to that virus and recovers, just as in human cases of herpes and chickenpox, the virus tends to persist (latency) in the body for life.
-However, in dogs that are not newborn, nor mature, the herpes virus of dogs has the ability to cause symptoms that mimic those of kennel cough. (read here) It might even be capable of doing so in mature carrier dogs when they are subjected to stress that suppresses their immune system or drugs (eg corticosteroids, cyclosporin) that have that effect as well.
+Read about that here.
+Once an adult dog is exposed to that virus and recovers, just as in human herpes and chickenpox, the virus tends to persist (in latency) in its body for life.
+However, in dogs that are not newborn, nor fully mature, the herpes virus of dogs has the ability to cause symptoms that mimic those of kennel cough. (read here) It might even be capable of doing so in mature carrier dogs when they are subjected to stress or drugs that suppress their immune systems (e.g. corticosteroids, cyclosporin etc.).

-Murine reoviruses (MRVs), like the bordetella bacteria, are not that particular in which species they choose to reside.
+Murine (mouse) reoviruses (MRVs) are not very particular in which species they reside.
 They have been isolated from the respiratory tracts of dogs with kennel cough.
 What part, if any, they play in the disease has yet to be determined.

-What Options Does My Veterinarian Have To Treat Kennel Cough And Other Respiratory Tract Disease Symptoms In My Dog?
+What Options Does My Veterinarian Have To Treat Kennel Cough?

 You are on the Vetspace animal health website

 Visiting the products that you see displayed on this website help pay the cost of keeping these articles on the Internet.